UnitexGramLab/unitex-core-tests/README.md

 ## Dependencies

-1. Make sure you have already a `UnitexToolLogger` binary compiled including debug symbols, if not follow the  instructions on the [Unitex Core][unitex-core] to compile it.
+1. Make sure you have already a `UnitexToolLogger` binary built including debug symbols with no optimization, if not follow the  instructions on the [Unitex Core][unitex-core] to compile it.

 1. To detect memory errors, you will need the [Valgrind](http://valgrind.org) suite of tools installed on your system: